Spring Enrollment/2.5 Year J.D. Program

 Save time and money

 Full-time students enrolling in the spring semester will be able to graduate in 2.5 years.
 You will not only spend fewer years in school but also be able to join the workforce half a year earlier than the typical law student, thus saving money.
-In addition, students will receive tuition credit for three (3) hours of summer school.
+In addition, students will receive tuition credit for three (3) hours of summer school to be used during their second year of law school.
+The summer tuition waiver is for classes offered by and at the Charleston School of Law.

 Advantage for working professionals